davenquinn/nimble/README.md

 - Align inconsistently georeferenced datasets
 - Create input files for multi-resolution mosaics
 - Add ground control to unreferenced data (*not yet implemented*)

+This is particularly useful in scenarios such as planetary imagery, where reference frames for multiple datasets are inconsistent.

+Currently, the library only provides methods for shifting data by changing offsets (fully affine transformations seem to cause problems for `vrt` files, at least in QGIS).
+However, work progresses!